blueprint-platform/codegen-blueprint/PULL_REQUEST_TEMPLATE.md

 > * This project values **architectural clarity over convenience**.
 > * Large or mixed-scope PRs are likely to be requested to split.
 > * If unsure about scope or direction, open a discussion before coding.
+> * Architectural changes should be observable through generated output or build-time feedback.